daytonaio/content/definitions/20240819_definition_openvscode server.md

 ---
-title: 'OpenVSCode Server'
+title: "OpenVSCode Server"
 description:
-  'OpenVSCode Server is an open-source project that enables developers to run Visual Studio Code (VS Code) in a web browser.
+  "OpenVSCode Server is an open-source project that enables developers to run Visual Studio Code (VS Code) in a web browser.
 Leveraging the power of remote development, it allows coders to access, edit, and manage their codebase from any device with internet connectivity, without the need to install Visual Studio Code locally.
-This server-based implementation of VS Code provides a familiar, feature-rich development environment accessible through a browser, facilitating a seamless coding experience.'
+This server-based implementation of VS Code provides a familiar, feature-rich development environment accessible through a browser, facilitating a seamless coding experience."
 ---

 # OpenVSCode Server